tearitco/SRW-Engine-MV-Public/docs/manual.md

 * this.isActorInRegion(actor_id, region_id)

-	Can be used as conditional to detect if the actor with the specified actor id is currently on a tile from the region with the specified id.<br/>
+	Can be used as a conditional to detect if the actor with the specified actor id is currently on a tile from the region with the specified id.<br/>
 	If actor_id is -1 this function will detect if any actor is in the region.

 * this.isEnemyInRegion(enemy_id, region_id)